First Edition Prologue & Chapters 1-3

 Duncan’s eyes narrowed.
 “She prefers Locksley; it was part of her dowry, as you well know.”

-Alfred bravely opined, “Baroness Gisborne is a beautiful woman.”
+Alfred opined, “Baroness Gisborne is a beautiful woman.”

 Professing outrage, Duncan growled, “What are you implying, Lenton?
 Regardless of our long friendship, I will not tolerate such lurid allegations—”

 “My lord, I was merely offering an observation.
 Baroness Gisborne is a lovely woman, and she will be heartbroken when she learns of Hugh’s passing.”
-Alfred did not need to accuse Duncan, because the guilt shining in his pale blue eyes was confession enough, and Alfred was certain that Baroness Gisborne had fallen prey to Duncan’s well-practiced skills of seduction.
+Alfred did not need to accuse Duncan, because the guilt shining in his pale blue eyes was confession enough.

 Duncan and Alfred exited William’s tent and began moving through the chaotic maze of the camp.
-Men were packing and preparing to depart Toulouse.
-Once more hoping to lift the spirits of his friend, Duncan chuckled and looked back at Alfred, who was following him.
+Men were packing and preparing to leave Toulouse.
+Once more hoping to lift the spirits of his friend, Duncan chuckled and glanced back at Alfred.
 “Here is another piece of good news, Lenton.
 You can stop fretting about William’s curse.”

 Chapter 2: Kings and Queens